What is evidence of use?

 3. Whether the trade mark was used continuously to sell your goods or services, up to and including the priority date of your application

-Use of the trade mark must be continuous, so show this with documentation such as annual sales figures.
+Use of the trade mark must be continuous, so show this with documentation such as invoices or annual sales figures.
 Exhibits that display dates can be particularly helpful for establishing continuity of use.

 4. How the trade mark was first used to sell your goods or services